 WALT DISNEY BOARD OF DIRECTORS, 1941

-CRISIS MANAGER: KATE ROSE
+CRISIS MANAGER: Mark wilcox

 The Walt Disney Board of Directors has fallen upon hard times in a world at war.
 In a convenient alliance of economic and political necessities, the government has enlisted the company with a finger on the pulse of the nation: Disney.
 Delegates must masterfully craft films and cartoons in the midst of World War II to provide government-sponsored political information to the public while maintaining corporate success.
 At the same time, this board of directors will have to find creative ways of supporting our Allies in Europe and elsewhere to rally support and repel the Nazi threat.